xuantiep/xdeb-org/content/post/my-first-2-minutes-server-letting-ansible-do-work.md

 ---
 title: "My first 2 minutes on a server - letting Ansible do the work"
 date: 2016-06-23T08:15:07+02:00
-lastmod: 2017-05-07T07:55:10+02:00
+lastmod: 2018-02-08T11:53:31+01:00
 author: "Fredrik Jonsson"
 tags: ["debian","server","ansible","security","technology"]
 aliases: ["node/1615"]

 ---

 After reading articles like [My First 5 Minutes On A Server](https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers) by Bryan Kennedy and [My First 10 Minutes On a Server](http://www.codelitt.com/blog/my-first-10-minutes-on-a-server-primer-for-securing-ubuntu/) by Cody Littlewood I was inspired to write up how I setup a new server.

 There are no special tricks in the way I setup servers to make them secure.

-I use stock Debian packages so they will be automatically updated with apt-get.
+I use stock Debian packages so they will be automatically updated with apt.
 I try to run only a few services per server.
 Normally opt for the tried and tested (or old and boring) solution instead of something new and fancy.

 I use [Ansible](https://www.ansible.com/) to handle all the configurations of my servers and have two separate backups.
 First my hosting provider run backups of the complete disks, secondly I backup all content (web sites, databases, mail etc.) to Amazon S3 with a write only user (so a intruder on a server can't delete my backups).